pmq20/node-packer/node/doc/guides/backporting-to-release-lines.md

 ## How to submit a backport pull request

-For the following steps, let's assume that a backport is needed for the v8.x release line.
-All commands will use the `v8.x-staging` branch as the target branch.
+For the following steps, let's assume that a backport is needed for the v10.x release line.
+All commands will use the `v10.x-staging` branch as the target branch.
 In order to submit a backport pull request to another branch, simply replace that with the staging branch for the targeted release line.

-1. Checkout the staging branch for the targeted release line
+1. Checkout the staging branch for the targeted release line.
-2. Make sure that the local staging branch is up to date with the remote
+2. Make sure that the local staging branch is up to date with the remote.
-3. Create a new branch off of the staging branch
+3. Create a new branch off of the staging branch, as shown below.

-    ```shell
+    ```bash
     # Assuming your fork of Node.js is checked out in $NODE_DIR,
     # the origin remote points to your fork, and the upstream remote points
     # to git://github.com/nodejs/node
     cd $NODE_DIR
-    # If v8.x-staging is checked out `pull` should be used instead of `fetch`
+    # If v10.x-staging is checked out `pull` should be used instead of `fetch`
-    git fetch upstream v8.x-staging:v8.x-staging -f
+    git fetch upstream v10.x-staging:v10.x-staging -f
     # Assume we want to backport PR #10157
-    git checkout -b backport-10157-to-v8.x v8.x-staging
+    git checkout -b backport-10157-to-v10.x v10.x-staging
     # Ensure there are no test artifacts from previous builds
     # Note that this command deletes all files and directories
     # not under revision control below the ./test directory.